v-natalia/setup-fixes/fixes.md

 ```

 without ANY editing.

-You need to press ENTER and it will open the browser where you need to put the code that appears in the terminal,
+They need to press ENTER and it will open the browser where they need to put the code that appears in the terminal,
-authorize on the browser that Github have access to the things that it says there,
+then authorize on the browser that Github have access to the things that it says there, and
 go back to the terminal and press ENTER again.

 Check with:

 ```